scivision/ffilesystem-concepts/README.md

 Assuming the user knows the path to the MAIN executable in the installed directory, the program can determine its own full path and then a priori know the relative path to the data file(s).

-## Symlinks
+## Symbolic links

-Symbolic links are demonstrated across platforms, including Linux, macOS, Windows, MinGW, WSL, and Cygwin.
+[Symbolic links](./test/symlink/) are demonstrated across platforms, including Linux, macOS, Windows, MinGW, WSL, and Cygwin.
 Windows symlinks may require setting group policy (Windows Pro) or enabling Windows Developer Mode (non-Pro Windows).

+## Syscall

+[Example system calls](./test/syscall/) with mild effort towards security and cross-platform compatibility.